-The suggested XGBoost and LR models are excellent for early Parkinson disease detection because they are reliable, generalizable, and able to handle intricate data patterns.
-The XGBoost is a successful ensemble learning technique, is a reliable algorithm because it is useful in characterizing nonlinear feature relationships and interactions, and thus it should be useful in biomedical tasks of classification.
-The fact that it internal regularization and optimization helps in increasing model stability and minimizing overfitting.
-On one hand, LR is praised due to its simplicity, interpretability, and effectiveness of processing linearly separable data which is quite crucial in the medical diagnosis when transparency and explain ability are vital.
-These models, when combined, outperform traditional ML techniques in several ways: they produce more accurate and reliable predictions, offer better classification, and can identify individuals in good health and those with Parkinson's disease, enabling more effective early intervention and treatment planning.
+The suggested XGBoost and LR models are excellent for early PD detection because they are reliable, generalizable, and able to handle intricate datapatterns.
+The XGBoost is a successful ensemble learning technique, is a reliable algorithm because it is useful in characterizing non-linear feature relationships and interactions, and thus it should be useful in biomedical tasks of classification.
+The fact that it has internal regularization and optimization helps in increasing model stability and minimizing overfitting.
+On one hand, LR is praised due to its simplicity, interpretability, and effectiveness of processing linearly separable data, which is quite crucial in medical diagnosis when transparency and explainability are vital.
+These models, when combined, outperform traditional ML techniques in several ways: They produce more accurate and reliable predictions, offer better classification, and can identify individuals in good health and those with PD, enabling more effective early intervention and treatment planning.